ewalezny/Calendars/README.md

 # Calendars

 Final project made in CodersLab.
-It's a responsive app for organizing time schedules of a team.
-Manager panel allows to add projects and assign them to team members.
-Each member panel has a list of projects and a calendar with deadlines.
+It's a responsive app for organizing time schedules.
+There is a form to add a task, list of tasks and a calendar with deadlines.

 ## Live demo

 ## Technologies

-React, React Router, Material UI, context API, firebase, HTML
+React, React Router, Material UI, firebase, HTML

 ## To run the project